sahlowle/appointment-laravel/README.md

 # migrate and seed tables
 php artisan migrate:fresh --seed

-# Run Queue
+# Run Cron Job and  Queue To Send Emails And Reminders

-you can run queue local or in cron job by using command:
+you can run local or in cron job by using command:

-php artisan queue:work --stop-when-empty
+php artisan schedule:run

 ```